 - Family involvement includes an active role in planning and implementing each child’s program.

-Click here to download the 2012-13 First Step Calendar.
+Click here to download the First Step 2013-14 School Year Calendar.